fpillet/NSLogger/README.markdown

 # NSLogger #
 *NSLogger* is a high perfomance logging utility which displays traces emitted by client applications.
 It replaces your usual *NSLog()*-based traces and provides powerful additions like display filtering, image and binary logging, traces buffering, timing information, etc.

+Your application emits traces using the *NSLogger* [trace APIs](http://github.com/fpillet/NSLogger/wiki/NSLogger-API).
+The desktop viewer application (running on **Mac OS X 10.6 or later**) displays them.

 Clients automatically find the logger application running on Mac OS X via Bonjour networking.
 You have no setup to do: just start the logger on your Mac, launch your iOS or Mac OS X application then when your app emits traces, they will automatically show up in *NSLogger*.

 ![Desktop Viewer (main window)](http://github.com/fpillet/NSLogger/raw/master/Screenshots/mainwindow.png "Desktop Viewer")